gody10/gody10.github.io/content/publication/conference-paper/paper-3/index.md

 ---
-title: 'EMS-env: A Reinforcement Learning Framework for Residential Energy Efficiency Recommendations'
+title: 'Building energy efficiency recommendations with reinforcement learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
   - Spiros Chadoulos
-  - admin
   - Iordanis Koutsopoulos
   - George C. Polyzos
   - Nikolaos Ipiotis